News

 “Such broad monitoring powers would typically require judicial oversight and specific justification.”

+The legislation comes amid growing concerns about digital freedom in Kenya.
 Freedom House’s 2024 report documented increasing online censorship, including 64 content removal requests submitted to Google by Kenyan authorities in 2023.

-Technical and economic implications
+Technical and Economic Implications

+Internet service providers would face significant new compliance costs under the proposed system.
 Companies would need to invest in tracking infrastructure, data storage systems, and reporting mechanisms to meet the government’s requirements.

 These costs could potentially be passed on to consumers through higher internet prices, potentially limiting digital access for lower-income Kenyans.

-Tech experts also question the technical feasibility of comprehensive internet monitoring, particularly with the increasing use of encrypted connections and virtual private networks that can mask user activity.
+Technology experts also question the technical feasibility of comprehensive internet monitoring, particularly with the increasing use of encrypted connections and virtual private networks that can mask user activity.

 If passed, Kenya’s legislation could influence similar efforts across East Africa, where governments are grappling with balancing security concerns against digital rights.